FirstHR

 Without a defined flow, onboarding becomes random.
 One hire gets thorough training while another gets forgotten.
 Paperwork slips through the cracks.
 Nobody knows if the new person is struggling until they quit.

 A process flow fixes this by making onboarding repeatable.
-It does not have to be complicated.
 Even a simple checklist is better than nothing.
 But having something written down means every new hire gets a consistent experience.

 What worked for me